College football's 50 best players in 2018

 Key stat: 1,463 rushing yards and 21 TDs

-In his sophomore season, Etienne dominated the competition, running for 1,463 yards and 21 touchdowns, despite having 12 or fewer carries in nine of the Tigers' 13 games.
+In his sophomore season, Etienne dominated the competition, running for 1,463 yards and 21 touchdowns despite having 12 or fewer carries in nine of the Tigers' 13 games.
 His 8.3 yards-per-rush average was among the best in the nation, nearly one in 10 carries went for 25 yards or more, and his touchdown rate of one for every 8.4 carries was the best by any qualified running back this season.

 15. GREEDY WILLIAMS